-The Sanisera Archaeology Institute for International Field Schools offers over 20 international courses focusing on archaeology, anthropology, GIS, underwater archaeology, conservation, art, museums and archaeological film.
+The Sanisera Archaeology Institute for International Field Schools offers over 20 international courses focusing on archaeology, school-work alternance archaeology programs, anthropology, GIS, underwater archaeology, archaeological techniques of drawing, photography and digital illustration, conservation, art, museums and archaeological film.
 Student's fieldwork centers on the survey and excavation of classical sites.

-Our archaeology courses take place in Italy, France, UK an Spain..
+Our archaeology courses take place in Italy, France, UK, Germany and Spain..

 List of Universities where our students get credits